 - Sunday: 10am to 8pm

-However, entry is usually free if you’re wearing some kind of medieval costume.
+However, entry is free if you’re wearing some kind of medieval costume.
 Though you probably won’t be packing your halberd and breastplate given airline excess baggage fees.

 How to get to the event

 Check out the main article for the Museum of Military History for travel tips and subway/tram suggestions.
+The locations is close to our main railway station, for example.

 Address: Arsenal, Objekt 1, Ghegastraße, 1030 Vienna